jeftegoes/DesignPatternsOverviewAndExamples/README.md

 ## 5.2.
 Composite

 - Treating individual and aggregate objects uniformly.
-- Objects use other object's firelds/properties/members through inheritance and composition.
+- Objects use other object's fields/properties/members through inheritance and composition.
 - Composition lets us make compound objects.
   - E.g., a mathematical expression composed of simple expressions; or
-  - A grouping os thapes that consists of several shapes.
+  - A grouping of shapes that consists of several shapes.
 - Composite design pattern is used to treat both single (scalar) and composite objects uniformly.
-  - I.e., `Foo` and `Collection<Foo>` have commong APIs.
+  - I.e., `Foo` and `Collection<Foo>` have common APIs.
 - A mechanism for treating individual (scalar) objects and compositions of objects in a uniform manner.

 ## 5.3.
 Façade